mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

     }
     ```

-    > enable: Controls whether the RDR is enabled
+    > enable: Controls whether the RDR is enabled.
+    >
-    > path: Set the path to which RDR stores data.The current path must be absolute.
+    > path: Set the path to which RDR stores data.
+The current path must be absolute.

 2. Configure RDR via `context`.